Played by: Macaulay Culkin

 - Everything Trying to Kill You: He believes everything is trying to hurt him in some shape or form.
 This becomes quite real in the animated world.

-- False Crucible: Turns out everything Richard went through was just a test by the Pagemaster.
+- False Crucible: It turns out everything that Richard went through was just a test by the Pagemaster.
 Needless to say, Richard does not take it very well.

 - Hypocritical Humor: When his father falls from the treehouse after Richard drops a bucket of nails on his head, Richard tells his father he cannot argue with statistics.
-And who was it that dropped the bucket in the first place?
+Now who was it who dropped the bucket in the first place?

 - Knight in Shining Armor: To battle the dragon.

 - Logical Fallacies: Richard follows his life based on the statistics of how many accidents can occur in just about every scenario.
-As the main page points out - "8% of all household accidents involve ladders.
+As the main page points out, "8% of all household accidents involve ladders.
 Another 3% involve trees.
-We're looking at 11% probability here".
-First, he's ignoring some overlap between the 8% and the 3%.
-Secondly he's assuming that an accident will happen, in which case the probability that it involves ladders is 8%, but that doesn't tell us anything about the chances that this specific ladder-climbing event will lead to an accident.
+We're looking at 11% probability here."
+First, Richard is ignoring some overlap between the 8% and the 3%.
+Secondly, he's assuming that an accident will happen, in which case the probability that it involves ladders is 8%, but that doesn't tell us anything about the chances that this specific ladder-climbing event will lead to an accident.
 What he needs is a statistic in the form of "X% of the time somebody climbs a ladder, they have an accident" rather than "X% of all accidents involve ladders."

 A friendly but mysterious librarian who gives Richard his library card.
 It appears he does not get many visitors to the library and is quite enthusiastic at getting people to check out the books.

 - Bookworm: This is clear based on his enthusiasm to give Richard a book.

 - Meaningful Name: He's named after the Dewey Decimal System which is used to organize books in libraries.

 - Scary Librarian: Subverted, since he only wants people to check out books.